 Follow that trail as it parallels the road for perhaps a kilometre at most.
 Then look for a sign directing you to the Marsh Loop.
 Take it.
 It finishes on a wide trail that parallels the Bow River.

 Go right and enjoy the bike ride in Banff along the Bow River until you reach the turnoff to Sundance Canyon.
-Then you have a 0.8 kilometre climb ahead of you.
+Then you have a 0.8 km climb ahead of you.
 At the end of it, just past the pavilion you must leave your bike.
 If you’ve got the time it’s definitely worth exploring Sundance Canyon on foot.

 Retrace your footsteps.
 As an alternative you could ride along Cave Avenue to the Cave and Basin site, then catch the trail to Sundance Canyon from here but you’d miss the scenic Marsh Loop ride.

 The fellows in the bike shop told me that most people didn’t plan a bike ride in advance.
 People see these unusual bikes with the super fat tires outside the store and decide on the spot to go for a spin.

 Next time you’re in Banff I highly recommend doing just that.
 It’s a lot of fun!
 Another fat tire bike ride out of Banff you might enjoy though it’s harder and longer is the one that follows the Spray River to the bridge and back.

 As a side note – on this ride the bike shop provided ski helmets so our heads stayed plenty warm.
 They’re a great alternative to a bike helmet.